thijs83/Visual_Studio_Code_ROS/README.md

 ```
 press Ctrl+Shift+P -->> Format Document With... -->> Configure Default Formatter... -->> Clang-Format
 ```
-The format for clang tools is defined in the .clang-format file
+The format for clang tools is defined in the .clang-format file and is automatically used by the settings.json file created in previous step.

 ## 4) Automation of the VS workspace